THE GENDER IMBALANCE OF THE TECH INDUSTRY IS WELL DOCUMENTED.

 STARTING OUT

 The answer to that depends on the age of women that companies are looking to equip for the tech market.
-School-age children are the first to see outreach programmes, as companies look to nurture curiosity in young talent and share the myriad opportunities awaiting them in the tech world.
+School-age children are the first to see outreach programs, as companies look to nurture curiosity in young talent and share the myriad opportunities awaiting them in the tech world, reflecting best practices for women in hardware.

 For the female tech talent of tomorrow, it’s extremely important to be made aware of the women excelling in tech roles.
 Proving that it’s a field that they belong in and can succeed in can have a huge impact on, for example, chosen GCSEs and A-Levels – which will in turn unlock further education opportunities that lead them to tech roles.